Killing of Laddie Gillett: Aftermath

 By 15 July, Martinez had been detained pending criminal and internal investigations.
 On 16 July, the corporal was charged with manslaughter by negligence and granted bail of $8,000 while awaiting trial.
 The internal investigation led to Martinez’s dismissal from the Police Department by the year's end.
 The former corporal was found guilty of manslaughter by negligence on 21 April 2023, and sentenced to 18 years in Central Prison on 23 May.
-(Note: Amandala f; Amandala h.
-As of the date of Martinez's conviction, Augustine had not been disciplined by the Police Department, though the court noted the threatening, physical assault, and false imprisonment of Palacio had been potentially criminal Amandala h.)
+(Note: Amandala 2023f; Amandala 2023h.
+As of the date of Martinez's conviction, Augustine had not been disciplined by the Police Department, though the court noted the threatening, physical assault, and false imprisonment of Palacio had been potentially criminal Amandala 2023h.)

 The incident sparked outrage across the country, with multiple candlelit vigils for Gillett, and protests demanding that Martinez be charged with murder, and further demanding police reform.
-(Note: Civicus; Reporter; Amandala a; Neal; Amandala c; Amandala d; Lopez; Amandala e; Amandala f.
-On 20 July in Camalote, Cayo, two men were detained for allegedly setting tyres on fire on a highway in protest of the killing Civicus.
-A similar protest set for 1 August in Belize City was denied a permit by the Police Department Civicus.)
+(Note: Civicus Monitor 2021; Reporter 2021; Amandala 2021a; Neal RA (2021).
+"Outrage!"; Amandala 2021c; Amandala 2021d; Lopez M (2021).
+"Child Victim – Individual or Systemic Flaw?"; Amandala 2021e; Amandala 2023f.
+On 20 July in Camalote, Cayo, two men were detained for allegedly setting tyres on fire on a highway in protest of the killing Civicus Monitor 2021.
+A similar protest set for 1 August in Belize City was denied a permit by the Police Department Civicus Monitor 2021.)
 The Prime Minister, Johnny Briceno, condemned the incident, stating 'there must be consequences' for the killing, and agreeing that police needed continuous training on the proper use of lethal force.
 The Commissioner of Police, Chester Williams, said the shooting was not a justifiable use of force.
 The Minister of Youth, Kevin Bernard, echoed Briceno's and Williams's sentiments.
 The Human Rights Commission denounced the killing and stressed that 'this kind of systematic abuse of authority by some police officers and their disregard of the humanity and dignity of Belizean citizens can no longer be countenanced.'
 The Progressive Party condemned the 'recurrent issues of brutality' by the police and 'diminished charges assigned to officers involved […] the scandalously low rate of successful prosecution of said officers, and the light sentences accorded to the few that would be found guilty.'
 The United Democratic Party called for 'a full and objective investigation,' urging the Police Department to ensure officers refrained from excessive force.

 Gillett's family called for the passing of Laddie's Law, which would establish civilian oversight of the Police Department, among other policing reforms.
 They founded the Justice for Laddie Foundation within a year to 'to carry on Laddie's legacy and provide support for Belize's young people.'